What did we do?

 - For 75% of CKD patients to be tested for proteinuria (the presence of abnormal quantities of protein in the urine, which may indicate damage to the kidneys) and managed to NICE recommended blood pressure targets.

 Who did we work with?

-- The NHS Ashton, Leigh and Wigan report covers all three phases of facilitated CKD implementation work between 2009-2013 in 27 Wigan borough practices
+NHS Ashton, Leigh and Wigan - Full evaluation report (this covers all three phases of facilitated CKD implementation work between 2009-2013 in 27 Wigan borough practices).

-- The NHS Ashton, Leigh and Wigan, NHS Salford, NHS Stockport and NHS Bolton report evaluates CKD work in the 19 practices that formed phase one of the project in 2009-10.
+NHS Ashton, Leigh and Wigan, NHS Salford, NHS Stockport and NHS Bolton - Full evaluation report (evaluates CKD work in the 19 practices that formed phase one of the project in 2009-10)

 Humphreys J, Harvey G, Coleiro M, Butler B, Barclay A, Gwozdziewicz M, O'Donoghue D & Hegarty J., (2012).
 A collaborative project to improve identification and management of patients with chronic kidney disease in a primary care setting in Greater Manchester.
 BMJ Quality & Safety.
 Vol 21(8)